Home » Posts tagged 'women’s fiction'

 By way of a taster, here is the first part of the story.
 Enjoy, (more…)

-I’m standing in the lobby of one of a breathtaking luxury hotel.
+I am standing in the lobby of a breathtaking luxury hotel.

 ‘We’ve heard about your Hotel Stories,’ says one.
 ‘They sound fabulous – a little bit spicy, a little bit mysterious, loads of strong women.
 Are they based on real life?’

-‘Absolutely not,’ I say to the group of hotel professionals.
-‘They all spring fully-formed from my imagination.
+‘Absolutely not,’ I say to the group of hotel managers and luxury travel experts.
+‘The stories spring fully-formed from my imagination.
 But enough about me.
-Has anything weird or remarkable happened in any of your properties recently?’
+Has anything weird or stimulating happened in any of your properties recently?’

-‘Weird or remarkable barely suffices to describe what happened at a hotel managed by an old friend of mine in London last week,’ says one.
+‘Weird or stimulating barely suffices to describe what happened at my hotel in London last week,’ says the general manager of a legendary five-star property.
 ‘Let me tell you about it…’

-So what’s in the Hotel Stories; and why should you read them?
+So what is in the Hotel Stories; and why should you read them?

 I’m delighted to announce that the fifth in the series of “Hotel Stories”, Ask for Scarlett, is now available.
 If you have a Kindle, or a Kindle app on your iPad, laptop or other digital device, you can download it instantly with six other stories in Hotel Stories: the Complete Collection.

 I wrote about Ask for Scarlett in a previous post, including the fact that it lets us, for the first time, see parts of the story from the point of view of Ms N – the most brilliant, unpredictable and occasionally homicidal hotel manager in the world.
 It may also, perhaps, introduce a couple of comparatively sympathetic male characters.